 In PowerGREP, there is no difference between a backreference in the replacement string to a group that matched the empty string or a group that did not participate.
+Both are replaced with an empty string.

 Backreference to The Highest-Numbered Group